What is a concussion?

 A concussion is a brain injury typically caused by a blow to the head or body resulting in force being transmitted to the brain.
 This typically presents as a rapid onset of short-lived brain function impairment that resolves spontaneously.

-This impairment results from disruption to the body’s processes rather than a structural injury.
-And no abnormality is seen on standard hospital scans.
+This impairment results from disruption to the body’s processes rather than a structural injury, with no abnormality seen on standard hospital scans.
 A range of signs and symptoms are typically seen, affecting the player’s thinking, memory, mood, behaviour, level of consciousness, and various physical effects.
 Clear loss of consciousness occurs in less than 10% of cases.

 The Joint Baseball & Softball Concussion Working Group recognises that concussion is an important player welfare issue in baseball and softball, and takes its responsibilities very seriously.
 The Joint Baseball & Softball Concussion Working Group has devised a comprehensive risk management strategy which covers the key priorities of